B.C. teachers criticize BC Conservatives’ hastily reworded education platform

 “It’s really concerning to be talking about taking that away and possibly putting students back in harm’s way and back into having to live in a way that’s not helpful to them,” Johnston added.

-Johnston notes that the party is also focusing on adding modular classrooms to deal with population growth, which he says is better than the idea of replacing
+Johnston notes that the party is also focusing on adding modular classrooms to deal with population growth, which he says is better than the idea of replacing the prefabricated solutions currently in use.

-“It’s an improvement from their last thing, which was just put more kids in each classroom, which isn’t at all possible, but, you know, it’s not a long term solution.”
+“It’s an improvement from their last thing, which was just put more kids in each classroom, which isn’t at all possible, but, you know, it’s not a long-term solution.”

-The conservatives say, if elected, they also intend to restore school liaison officer programs, offer funding to parents of children with autism, and offer tax credits or direct payments for parents who homeschool their children.
+The Conservatives say, if elected, they also intend to restore school liaison officer programs, offer funding to parents of children with autism, and offer tax credits or direct payments for parents who homeschool their children.

 The news release appeared to have been removed from the B.C.
 Conservatives’ website shortly after it was issued, but the party said it was due to a “copy edit issue” — which resulted in the reworded version sent Monday.